Chris Morgan (American football): Seattle Seahawks

 In 2014, Morgan joined the Seattle Seahawks in the same capacity.

 Atlanta Falcons

 After the 2014 season, Morgan followed former Seahawks defensive coordinator Dan Quinn to the Atlanta Falcons, where Morgan was hired as the offensive line coach and stayed there until 2020.

 Pittsburgh Steelers

 Following Quinn's firing by the Falcons, Morgan was hired by the Pittsburgh Steelers and became their assistant offensive line coach in 2021.

 Chicago Bears

 Morgan became the offensive line coach again in 2022 when he was hired by the Chicago Bears in that capacity.
 In 2024, Morgan also assumed the role as the offensive run game coordinator for the Bears.
 On January 23, 2025, after the regular season, Morgan was let go by the Bears following the hire of Ben Johnson.

 Denver Broncos

 On March 6, 2025, Morgan was hired as the Denver Broncos' assistant offensive line coach, replacing the recently promoted Austin King.
+Ahead of the 2026 season, Morgan was promoted to offensive line coach.